 - Data storage in native formats: The MapR EDH supports all data types without requiring predefined schemas so that all data sources from across the enterprise can be included for a 360-degree view of your business.

 - High performance: The MapR EDH was designed for high performance, with respect to both high throughput and low latency.
-In addition, a fraction of servers are required for running the MapR EDH versus other Hadoop distributions, leading to architectural simplicity and lower capital and operational expenses.
+In addition, a fraction of servers are required for running the MapR EDH versus other big data platform vendors, leading to architectural simplicity and lower capital and operational expenses.

 Overview of an Enterprise Data Hub that illustrates how customers are using MapR for this solution.